Day Dreaming (Aretha Franklin song)

 "Day Dreaming" is a soul single by American singer Aretha Franklin.
 Released from her album Young, Gifted and Black, it spent two weeks at the top of the Hot Soul Singles chart in April 1972 and peaked at number five on the Billboard Hot 100 and number 11 on the Easy Listening singles chart.
 Billboard ranked it as the No. 61 song for 1972.

 Donny Hathaway plays electric piano on the song and Hubert Laws plays the flute.
 The single version omits the jazzy daydream-like music heard at the beginning and the ending of the track on the album, because the vocals sounded too psychedelic for most radio airplay.
 It had been rumored the song was about Temptations' singer Dennis Edwards, which was confirmed by Franklin in 1999 on The Oprah Winfrey Show.
 It would be her twelfth number-one soul single while at Atlantic Records and sold more than one million copies.

 Cover versions

-The song has been covered by Mary J. Blige, Will Downing, Penny Ford, Michel'le, Corinne Bailey Rae, Tamia, Tweet and Japanese singer Ua.
-Rapper T.I.'s "Let's Get Away" interpolated the song from 2003's Trap Muzik, which was his final single released from the album.
-Rapper Cam'Ron interpolated and covered the song in his single "Daydreaming" from Come Home with Me.